fatmasevinck/enetLTS/paper/paper.md

  lambdaw: 0.01456879
 ```

+48 out of 100 independent variables are selected by the enetLTS model based on optimal combination of $\alpha=0.325$ and $\lambda=0.0011$.
+Here $\lambda_w =0.01456879$ corresponds to updated tuning parameter for reweighted model.

 The main function `enetLTS()` provides similar options for the values of the elastic net penalty.
 For the tuning parameter $\lambda$, a user supplied sequence option is available.
 If this is not provided, the default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$ lambda00, where lambda00 is determined based on the robustified point-biserial correlation, see @Kurnaz18.

 The evaluation criterion results for to the candidates of tuning parameters is avaliable in a heatmap if the argument `crit.plot` is assigned to `"TRUE"` (which is omitted here).
 To determine the updated parameter $\lambda$ (`lambdaw`) for the reweighting step, 5-fold cross-validation based on the `cv.glmnet()` function is used from the `glmnet` package for the current `family` option.